-QMS-17 applies to contracts that require your Company to develop new products or services.
+The Design and Development procedure applies to contracts that require your Company to develop new products or services.
 Browse QMS-17 and periodically complete a dedicated Design Review form.
-QMS-01 controls documents created during the design phase and QMS-02 controls document revisions using an Engineering Order.
-QMS-08 controls purchase of goods and services needed for the design phase using a Purchase Order form.
+The Control of Documented Information procedure controls documents created during the design phase and QMS-02 controls document revisions using an Engineering Order.
+The Purchasing procedure controls purchase of goods and services needed for the design phase using a Purchase Order form.

 Remember, our guide for how to create a quality control plan enables all “paper” forms to be watermarked or designated as a “Notepad” to convert them to a “temporary-use document” when you later transfer data to an electronic or database-driven form.
 This means after you transfer data to your permanent form, you can dispose of the “paper” form to eliminate the cost of records storage, which is a notable achievement for any quality control system.